The-SP/Job-Portal-Backend/extended-usage.md

    Update the deadline field for existing Job objects using bulk update

 6. ### create_applications

    Creates instances of JobApplication model for a particular job.
 (Change JOB_ID to choose job)

+7. ### update_recommendations
+  -  Update recommendations and save vectorizer, matrices and df_jobs in a pickle file
+  - This creates `recommendation_data.pkl` inside `job/recommender`

 ### Run above commands